How to Enable or Disable OneDrive Sync Notifications in Windows 11

 Change Notifications via the Registry

-HKEY_CURRENT_USER\Software\Microsoft\OneDriveIf you do not see the OneDrive folder, right-click the Microsoft folder, select New, and create a Key named OneDrive.
+HKEY_CURRENT_USER\Software\Microsoft\OneDriveIf you do not see the OneDrive folder, right-click the Microsoft folder, select New, and then create a Key named OneDrive.

 Right-click in the empty space on the right side of the OneDrive folder.
 Select New > DWORD (32-bit) Value.
 Name it UserSettingAutoPauseNotificationEnabled.
 Double-click this new value.
 Set the Value data to 1 to turn notifications on, or 0 to turn them off.